 Living weapon (When this Equipment enters the battlefield, create a 0/0 black Germ creature token, then attach this to it.)

 Equipped creature gets +4/+4 and has vigilance and lifelink.

-: Return Batterskull to its owner's hand.
+: Return this to this artifact's owner's hand.

 2 weeks ago